demisto/content/Packs/DemistoRESTAPI/Scripts/script-DemistoSendInvite_README.md

-Sends an invitation to join Cortex XSOAR.
+Sends an invitation to join Demisto.

 ## Script Data
 ---